ronebenja/habittracker/README.md

 ## Usage and Main Functionalities

-*For test usage, you can use the dfollowing details to try out the app.*
+*For test usage, you can use the following details to try out the app.*

-*USERNAME: admin*
+*USERNAME: admin,*
 *PASSWORD: admin*

 #### 0. Register